St Stithians College: The Badge

 The Badge is based on the coat of arms of the Duke of Cornwall, which is a Crusader shield on which are displayed 15 golden Bezants in the shape of a triangle with the motto 'One and All'.
 The story of the 15 bezants occurs during the Crusades when the Duke of Cornwall was captured by the Saracens.
 A ransom of 15 bezants was set up.
 All the people of Cornwall contributed to raise the money for the ransom.
 It was paid and the Duke was set free.
 The inhabitants had all helped together One and All to raise the money – hence the motto.

 The founders decided that the shield would have to be modified to suit the school, as a new badge.
 It was then decided that it should have a dark blue border along the outside edge of the shield with 15 gold bezants arranged equally along either side on the blue border.
 On the inside would be a silver shield on which the red cross stands out boldly to signify the Christian foundation of the college.

 House system

 St Stithians College has a house system.
-Each house competes against each other in Interhouse events to win the Harris Cup (Boys' College) at the end of the year.
-St Stithian's Boys' College has 10 houses, St Stithians Girls' College has 4.
+Each house competes against each other in interhouse events to win the Harris Cup (Boys' College) at the end of the year.
+St Stithian's Boys' College has 10 houses, St Stithians Girls' College has 6, formerly 4.